gstsheep/AI-for-EnergyPlus/README.md

 # AI-for-EnergyPlus
-a plug-in tool for analizy simulation
+Useing AI for analizy energy simulation diffrience
+By building a plug-in to reduce handjob